It’s What Greta Thunberg Would Do.

 - Because Deep-Snow Caribou occur exclusively in B.C., the BC and Canadian governments have ultimate responsibility for their survival and recovery.

 - Your experience of oldgrowth rainforests within the range of Deep-Snow Caribou, your enjoyment of untouched landscapes, comparisons with other regions of the world you’ve lived in or visited, the importance of wild places to contemporary society losing touch with the living green world, etc.

 - Government-driven extinction in Canada – one of the world’s largest, wealthiest nations – sends a dangerous message to other world leaders charged with conserving biodiversity

 - Remind Premier John Horgan/Prime Minister Justin Trudeau that protecting the Canadian endemic Deep-Snow Caribou is an important step in helping BC/Canada live up its commitments to endangered species legislation and the U.N.
 Convention on Biological Diversity respectively.

 If Sending an E-mail to John Horgan, CC One or More of the Following

 - Hon.
 George Heyman, Minister of Environment & Climate Change Strategy

 - Hon.
 Doug Donaldson, Minister of Forests, Lands, Natural Resource Operations & Rural Development

 - Hon.
-Catherine McKenna, Federal Minister of Environment & Climate Change
+Jonathan Wilkinson, Federal Minister of Environment & Climate Change